mazwat/mazwat.github.io/uml-lm.md

 ### 3. State Diagram

-State Diagrams are used to model the possible states of your applications.
-This allows you to not only to model the states but the flow of events and transitions between states.
+State Diagrams are used to model the possible **states** of your applications.
+This allows you to not only to model the states but the flow of **events** and **transitions** between states.
 It is useful for modelling the following in games:
 - AI Finite State Machines
 - Game States
 - Animation Systems

+Below is an example tha

 ![State Diagram Symbols](images/state-symbols.svg)
 *fig.12 - The main symbols in a State Diagram*